-Juan Pujol Garcia: The WWII double-agent who invented a fake army
+Juan Pujol Garcia: The WWII double agent who secretly controlled the war

 Juan Pujol Garcia was instrumental in ensuring the success of the Allied invasion of Europe on D Day and, by extension, the Allied victory of the Second World War.
 But his actions during the war aren't widely known.
 Despite being a little-known figure in history, Garcia is one of the few, if not the only, individuals in the war to receive both an Iron Cross from Hitler and an MBE (a Member of the Order of the British Empire) from King George VI.
 His lack of fame might seem unjust, but a famous spy is kind of an oxymoron.